popwar/lu-microservice-sample/README.md

 using spring boot, spring cloud,spring netflix Eureka, spring netflix Feign, spring netflix hystrix, spring security, spring security oauth2, rabbitmq, mongodb, and AngularJS to build this sample.

-this sample has an api-gateway which is built by spring cloud, Eureka, Feign client, and hystrix circuit breaker and serves as eureka discovery service as well.
+this sample has an api-gateway which is built by spring cloud, Eureka, Feign client to simplify calling api within the environment(using service name registered with discovery service) instead of using resttemplate, and hystrix circuit breaker and serves as eureka discovery service as well.

-includes two rest services customer-service(return data from mongodb) and expense-service(return dummy data) and register them in the discovery service.
+includes two rest services customer-service(return data from mongodb) and expense-service(return dummy data) and register them with the discovery service.
+Both services are using feign client side load balancer and can deploy multipule instances in the environment.

 also has a web app developed by AngularJS and call all the api exposed by api-gateway.